fivh-tromso/guide/en/README.md

 https://fivh-tromso.github.io/guide/

 This project aims to give you an easy-to-use overview of where you can find thrift stores, repair your stuff, rent and borrow things, find sustainable food and communities and activities that drive sustainability.
-By that we don't mean the kind of symbolic sustainability that all the advertisements wave, no. To the f*ck with the overconsumption society, back to reuse, repair, circularity, simple good lives and good communities.
+By that we don't mean the kind of symbolic sustainability in all the advertisements shite, no. To h*** with the overconsumption, pave the way: retake reuse, repair, circularity, simple good lives and good communities.

     🗺️ CATEGORIES 🗺️